DensE: An Enhanced Non-commutative Representation for Knowledge Graph Embedding with Adaptive Semantic Hierarchy

 \subsection{Symmetry/anti-symmetry pattern}

-As pointed out in main text \textbf{Section 4.4}, for the \textbf{symmetry} relation pattern, the scaling factor \(|Q|\) of symmetric relation tend to be one, and the rotation angle \(\psi\) should be \(0\) or \(\pi\) in \([0, 2\pi)\).
+As pointed out in main text \textbf{Section 7.1}, for the \textbf{symmetry} relation pattern, the scaling factor \(|Q|\) of symmetric relation tend to be one, and the rotation angle \(\psi\) should be \(0\) or \(\pi\) in \([0, 2\pi)\).
 For \textbf{anti-symmetry} relation pattern, one can easily check that the scaling factor \(|Q|\) should also be one, but the rotation angle \(\psi\) should be neither \(0\) nor \(\pi\) in the range of \([0, 2\pi)\).
-Here we show the distributions of rotation angle \(\psi\) and scaling factor \(|Q|\) of four relations with \textbf{symmetry} pattern in WN18RR (Supplementary Figure~\ref{symmetric plots}).
-It should be noted that since the embedding size \(k\) in our model for WN18RR is set to be 200, the sum of frequency in these distributions also equals to 200.
+Here we show the distributions of rotation angle \(\psi\) and scaling factor \(|Q|\) of four relations with \textbf{symmetry} pattern in WN18RR (Supplementary Figure~\ref{symmetric plots} (a)-(h)).
+We also show distributions of anti-symmetry relation pattern ``member\_meronym'' in Supplementary Figure~\ref{symmetric plots} (i)-(j).
+As we can see that the scaling factor is roughly around one.
+For the rotation angle \(\psi\), there are just few elements fall into the bin that contains \(\pi\).
+It should be noted that since the embedding size \(k\) in our model for WN18RR is set to be 300, the sum of frequency in these distributions also equals to 300.